dpc/rdedup/docs/examples/regular-backups-with-rdup.md

 To restore the data the command is simple.
 You can create it as a script if you want to abstract the slightly complex command.

-To restore a name from rdedup what has used rbup run the following:
+To restore a name from rdedup what has used rdup run the following:
 ```bash
 rdedup load name | rdup-up "/path/to/restore/to"
 ```